Jazz scale: Modes of the melodic minor scale

-The melodic minor scale can also be viewed as the diatonic dorian mode, but with a natural seventh.

-The names of these scales are variations of the names used for some of the modes of the diatonic major scale, for example the Phrygian 6, the second mode of the melodic minor, is named so because it is the same as the Phrygian mode of the major scale with a major sixth.

 Diminished scale

 Sometimes called the octatonic scale because it contains eight tones, the diminished scale is composed of a series of alternating half and whole steps.
 There are two types of diminished scales, one starts with a half step and the other starts with a whole step.
 The two scales are modes of one another.

 Because of the repetition of the interval pattern after only two notes, each note in the scale can be the root in another symmetric diminished scale.
 For example, the C diminished scale of the half-step-first type, has the same notes as the half-step-first E♭ diminished scale as well as the whole-step-first D♭ diminished scale.
 All three are composed of the same eight pitches: C–D♭–E♭–E♮–F♯–G–A–B♭–C.

 Because of the symmetry of the diminished scale, there are only three distinct diminished scales (shown to the right).
 The others are all modes of these three.